 - Low or high pH

 The presence of crystals (crystalluria) is a sign that a urolith is possible, and usually warrants further investigation.
+At this point we might take radiographs, do an ultrasound, do a urine culture, or recheck it in the next few weeks or months.

 This is an example of a normal cat urinalysis.
 The pH is acidic, there are no white blood cells (WBC’s), red blood cells (RBC’s), crystals, or bacteria.